haowei2000/RBLU/README.md

 ### Similarity Scores in Multi-rounds

 The right side indicates 3 domains, and the top side indicates 2 score types and 2 languages.
 "Cosine" represents "BERT-Score", the cosine similarity of vectorized answer texts, while "Rouge1" is the corresponding Rouge-1 score.
 The datasets are in English and Chinese.
-In the legend, "Original" indicates $\text{Score}_{\text{Original}}$, and "Previous" indicates $\text{Score}_{\text{Previous}}$.
+In the legend, "Original" indicates Score_Original, and "Previous" indicates Score_Previous.
 The x-axis of each subplot shows the number of rounds (1–4), and the y-axis shows similarity scores (0.0–1.0).

 <p align="center">
   <img src="src/chart/line/legend.png" alt="Legend" width="80%" />